-In the spring of 1902, the twenty year old Joyce graduated from University College Dublin with a mediocre degree in Modern Languages and Classics.
+In the spring of 1902, the twenty year old Joyce graduated from the Jesuit-run Queens University in Dublin (which would later become University College Dublin) with a mediocre degree in Modern Languages and Classics.
 Despite this unexpectedly poor achievement by the stellar undergraduate student, his self-belief was such that he was confident that he could pursue a career as a literary artist.

 Unlike his brother Stanislaus, and his other seven surviving siblings, James Joyce had an abiding fondness, even admiration for his mercurial father John Stanislaus Joyce, who himself had studied medicine at Queen’s College Cork for two years, failing to complete the course, the first of a long list of professional and financial failures.

-Probably as a result of this filial fidelity, James submitted to his father’s request that he ‘make something useful of himself’, and in October 1902 enrolled in medicine at St Cecilia’s Medical College, which subsequently became the faculty of medicine of University College Dublin.
-Nor did I know that James’ UCD friend Oliver St John Gogarty also attended St Cecilia’s, although he subsequently transferred to Trinity College Dublin, and the two medical students stayed close friends for a couple of years until separated by the inevitable clash of their massive egos.
+Probably as a result of this filial fidelity, James submitted to his father’s request that he ‘make something useful of himself’, and in October 1902 enrolled in medicine at the Cecilia Street Medical College of the Catholic University, which subsequently became the faculty of medicine of University College Dublin.
+Nor did I know that James’ university friend Oliver St John Gogarty also attended The medical school on Cecilia Street, although he subsequently transferred to Trinity College Dublin, and the two medical students stayed close friends for a couple of years until separated by the inevitable clash of their massive egos.

-After only a few months at St Cecilia’s, Joyce was able to persuade his father that he must leave what he felt was the stultifying and paralysing atmosphere of Dublin, and declared his intention to study medicine at the Sorbonne in Paris, where he could support himself by writing book reviews and giving English lessons.
+After only a few months at at medical college in Dublin, Joyce was able to persuade his father that he must leave what he felt was the stultifying and paralysing atmosphere of Dublin, and declared his intention to study medicine at the Sorbonne in Paris, where he could support himself by writing book reviews and giving English lessons.
 He left Dublin for Paris in December of 1902, and enrolled at the Sorbonne, where he attended lectures sporadically, spending instead most of his time in the Bibliothèque Nationale and the Bibliothèque Sainte-Genevièvereading the Greek philosophers.